-Worshippers regularly visit this beautiful temple, located just 3 kilometers away from Penang Island’s airport.
+Worshippers regularly visit this beautiful temple, located just under two miles away from Penang Island’s airport.
 However, the gorgeous place of worship has a unique catch: It’s filled with live pit vipers.

 The Snake Temple (officially known as Hock Hin Keong or Cheng Hoon Giam) was built in the mid-19th century to honor Chor Soo Kong, also known as Qingshui, a Buddhist monk and healer born in China during the Song Dynasty (960–1279).
 The legend holds that during his lifetime, Chor Soo Kong sometimes offered shelter to local jungle snakes.
 After the temple was erected in his honor, it’s said snakes began showing up there of their own accord.